wjburton/personal_website/content/post/intrepretable_model_log_part2/index.md

   * **cabin** - Certain cabins may have had a harder time reaching the life boats due to location on the Titanic.
   * **sibsp**, **parch** - Can't think of great reasons why large families vs small families would have a better chance of survival.

  The general story that makes sense, before looking at the data, is that there are three primary components that impact survivability: Gender, Income, and Age.
-At this point I'm trying to piece together a model in my head and construct a story that can be easily explained to stakeholders.
+At this point I'm trying to piece together a model in my head and construct a story that can be easily explained to stakeholders (though of course, the data has to tell the same story).

 <br>